-From Tuesday 23 June we are asking parents of babies born on or before 20 May to make an online appointment.
+We are asking parents of babies born after 20 July to make an online appointment.
 Once your appointment has been confirmed you'll be sent further details about what to do on the day.

 We will register births in person, by appointment only, with physical distancing measures put in place when you come.
 There will also be limits on the number of people that can attend.

 Please read the sections below as it will give you all the information you need about who can come on the day, what to expect, what to bring and help make the appointment as easy as possible.

 With new guidance, processes and health and safety measures taking effect, this is a new way of working for the small team of Registrars and we thank the public for their continued support and patience while we restart services in person, continue others online and work hard to prioritising essential work while also catching-up on work that has been suspended for more than three months.

 Normally births need to be registered within 21 days but during this pandemic emergency that time limit has been suspended.
 Following Scottish Government guidance Registrars will start to deal with high priority registrations.
 If the event took place outwith Scotland it must be registered in the country the birth took place.

 In Glasgow we operate a strict appointment system for all birth registrations.

 Please allow sufficient time to arrange an appointment.
 You can make an appointment by using our online booking system.
 Appointments are available Monday - Friday (9:00 - 3:30 pm) with the exception of Public Holidays.
 Appointments usually last 15 to 20 minutes.

 In accordance with physical distancing measures and to limit the numbers within the registration area, only those who need to attend the appointment should come along to the office.
 If you unsure who should attend please see https://www.glasgow.gov.uk/birth